 MEDIATION SERVICES

 Tarunjeet Gujral is a trained and qualified mediator.
 With 28 years of combined experience in litigation and Alternative Dispute Resolution, he can see disputes from all angles.
 Tarunjeet’s mediation practice primarily focuses on civil and commercial matters.
-Being proficient in English, Punjabi and Hindi languages, he can offer mediation services in Punjabi and Hindi in addition to English language.
-He offers his services as a counsel and mediator.
-He is deeply interested in advocacy, social justice, equity, access to justice, and peacebuilding.
-He is a member of the Alternative Dispute Resolution Institute of Ontario (ADRIO) and the Alternative Dispute Resolution Institute of Canada (ADRIC).
+Being proficient in English, Punjabi, and Hindi, he can offer mediation services in Punjabi and Hindi in addition to English.
+He offers his services as a counsel or mediator.
+He is passionate about social justice, equity, advocacy, access to justice, and peacebuilding.
+He is a member of the Alternative Dispute Resolution Institute of Ontario (ADRIO) as well as the Alternative Dispute Resolution Institute of Canada (ADRIC).

 THE ROLE OF A MEDIATOR